arifaabbas/simpleR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of simpleR is to provide a user with zero R experience to to import a dataset,view the dataframe and variables, detect missing data, get summary statistics, remove/keep variables, rename variables, change class of a variable, recode variable values and conduct an in-depth multiple regression with easy to understand summaries.
-This is all done in the console as the user selects different options in an interactive way.
+This is all done in the console as the user selects different options in an interactive way!

 ## Installation